matrix-org/matrix-spec-proposals/proposals/2134-identity-hash-lookup.md

-There are certain situations when an identity server cannot be expected to compare hashed 3PID values; for example, when a server is connected to a backend provider such as LDAP, there is no way for the identity server to efficiently pull all of the addresses and hash them.
+There are certain situations when an identity server cannot be expected to compare hashed 3PID values; for example, when a server is connected to a backend provider such as LDAP, it is not efficient for the identity server to pull all of the addresses and hash them on lookup.
 For this case, clients and server MUST also support sending plain-text 3PID values.
-To agree upon this, the `"algorithms"` field of `GET /hash_details` MUST contain the value `"none"`, and `lookup_pepper` will be an empty string.
-For this case, the identity server could only send `"none"` as part of the `"algorithms"` array.
+To agree upon this, the `"algorithms"` field of `GET /hash_details` MUST contain the value `"none"`.
-The client can then decide whether it wants to accept this.
-The identity server could also send `["none", "sha256"]` and cease from looking up contacts in LDAP unless `"none"` is decided upon.

 No hashing will be performed if the client and server decide on `"none"`, and 3PIDs will be sent in plain-text, similar to the v1 `/lookup` API.
 When this